 Action CSF-2j: Prepare an annual report for the City Council and the Planning Commission on the status of the acquisition and the improvement of parks and trails.
-Include a list of existing and proposed projects, estimated costs and sources of funding, and determine what additional actions, if any, may be necessary to implement the policies of this as the basis for determining use of supplemental funds collected for parks and open space development.
+Include a list of existing and proposed projects, estimated costs and sources of funding, and determine what additional actions, if any, may be necessary to implement the policies of this Element.

+Action CSF-2k: Use the Capital Improvement Program to maintain parks and recreation facilities and as the basis for determining use of supplemental funds collected for parks and open space development.
 The City's population and acreage of parks/recreation facilities shall be tabulated periodically to ensure that parkland is developed consistent with the ratio of one acre of park land per 200 residents.